Get help from the UTM Library for your online teaching, learning and research

 |Access for Sessional Instructors||

-If you are teaching next term and haven’t received your U of T credentials yet, we can give you early access to Library collections.
-Please email us: we will make sure you have the resources you need to plan your courses!
+If you are teaching next term and have not received your U of T credentials yet, we can give you early access to Library collections.
+Please contact us and we will make sure you have the resources you need to plan your courses.